CavitationDetection/1-D-DHRN/README.md

 ## Updates
 [1.3.2022] We submit preprinted versions on the arXiv.

 [8.3.2022] We upload all source codes for our method.
+And we add a link to our paper (Measurement Journal and arXiv).

 For any queries, please feel free to contact YuSha et al. through yusha20211001@gmail.com